Operation Passage to Freedom: Social integration

-Overcrowding was a serious problem in many of the ad hoc secondary camps set up in the Saigon region, and led to public health issues.
+Overcrowding was a serious problem in many of the ad hoc secondary camps set up in the Saigon region, and led to public health issues due to poor sanitation practices stemming from the lack of flushing toilets.
 The Biên Hòa region on the northeastern outskirts of Saigon was scheduled to have a capacity of 100,000 refugees, but this was soon exceeded.
 In the Ho Nai camp near Bien Hoa, which was supposed to hold only 10,000 refugees, more than 41,000 were present by the end of 1954.
 The area surrounding Thủ Dầu Một north of the southern capital had initially been allocated a quota of 20,000 even though there was no rice paddies in the area.
 The area near Tây Ninh was to accommodate 30,000 people, although the locals thought that 100,000 could fit in.
 Some large Catholic settlements such as Thủ Đức, Bình Thạnh and Gò Vấp on the outskirts of Saigon have now been subsumed by urban sprawl and are now districts of the city.
 Because of the excessive number of inhabitants, the infrastructure at many camps could not cope and the promises made to the refugees were not kept.
 American military doctors travelled around the south in groups of three, and because of the paucity of health professionals, saw around 150–450 patients per day.
 They were also hampered by customs law, which only allowed charities to bring medicine into the country without taxation.
 This forced them to turn to charitable organisations as a conduit, creating another layer of bureaucracy.
 This was exacerbated by the fact that some corrupt Vietnamese officials pocketed the medical aid.

 The organisational ability of the government agencies charged with overseeing the integration of the refugees into society was frequently criticised by American officials.
 In many cases, the individual officials simply made their own decisions and the goal of resettling the northerners without disruption to the existing local economy or social structure was not achieved.
 In other cases, the northern Catholics formed their own committees and settled and built on areas as they saw fit.
 By the end of September, the shortage of funds and equipment had eased, but their distribution was not organised or coordinated effectively.
 At the same time, some Viet Minh cadres who stayed in the south after the partition pretended to be refugees and stirred up trouble inside the camps.
 Aside from disruption by communists, other non-communist movements such as the Việt Nam Quốc Dân Đảng were strong in areas of central Vietnam, were opponents of Diem and some of them were military personnel.
 This sometimes caused hindrance in civilian-military cooperation in the resettlement program, as some of Diem's public servants were suspicious of the military's reliability as a working partner.